wso2/product-microgateway/README.md

 ```

-And then this project can be build and run in the same manner.
+This project can then be built and run using the same approaches we have discussed above.